firesharkstudios/butterfly-server/Butterfly.Example.Database/README.md

-# Real-time Database Events Example as Console App
+# Database Events Example

 > A simple console app that triggers data change events on a DynamicView

+This example shows a Butterfly Server echoing data change events to a console as various database operations are performed.

 # Get the Code